nightingaleproject/Reference-Client/README.md

 The API will return a 204 No Content HTTP response if the request was successful.

 ## Retrieving Responses
-1. After submitting a record, use the `GET /record/status/{deathYear}/{jurisdictionId}/{certNo}` endpoint to check the status of the message or the coded response if available.
-The response will include the status of the most recent message with the provided business identifiers `deathYear`, `jurisdictionId`, and `certNo`.
-Responses from the The following example demonstrates how to make the request using [curl](https://curl.se/):
+1. After submitting a record, use the `GET /record/status/{deathYear}/{jurisdictionId}/{certNo}` endpoint to check the status of the message and the coded response if available.
+The json response will include the status of the most recent message with the provided business identifiers `deathYear`, `jurisdictionId`, and `certNo`.
+The following example demonstrates how to make the request using [curl](https://curl.se/):
 ```
 curl http://localhost:4300/record/status/2018/MA/001
 ```